Venice woman loses home, dog in fire as neighbors blame growing homeless encampment

 Neighbors told ABC7 they have repeatedly complained to the city about the growing encampments, noting that one is on the side of an elementary school.
 They said the city has offered little help.

-"I warned them, I said this is an escalating situation," Padilla said.
+"I have email chains, not even from a week ago.
+Mike Bonin is on it.
+I warned them, I said this is an escalating situation," Padilla said.
 "Something is really wrong in this neighborhood.
 It's a public safety and health issue.
 Something needs to be done before somebody gets hurt.
 And before anything really tragic happens."